MicrosoftDocs/SupportArticles-docs/support/sql/admin/memory-optimized-tempdb-out-of-memory.md

 ### Observations

-- You may observe the memory clerk for In-Memory OLTP (Hekaton) - `MEMORYCLERK_XTP` is growing steadily or rapidly and doesn't shrink back.
+- You may observe the memory clerk `MEMORYCLERK_XTP` for In-Memory OLTP (Hekaton) is growing steadily or rapidly and doesn't shrink back.

 - As the XTP memory grows without an upper limit, you may observe the out of memory issues in SQL Server.

-- There's no way to manually free up memory other than `sys.sp_xtp_force_gc`.
-However, it doesn't help if the difference between used bytes and allocated bytes isn't large.

 ### Error message